3 Minute read

 Who had the Connect kit in their home, that magnetic one, with the balls and the sticks, the bits that always blocked the hoover!?
 It always fascinated me how each one of my children could make very different shapes, ones that got more convoluted, as time went on.
 There are so many popular toys, that we buy our children, toys that are good for improving fine motor skills, all toys that have connecting bits, Brio, Duplo, jigsaw puzzles, Lego, bits that all slot in and fit together.
 Did you watch your child get more confident with them, each time, building more and more complicated constructions?
 And then would say…”let’s tidy up now”, in my house, the beloved construction would be put on display for Daddy to look at but eventually it would have to be broken up and put back in it’s box.
 It could never be lasting.

-We teach our children from a very early age to Continue reading “Connect to Correct”
+We teach our children from a very early age to Continue reading “The Power of the AND”

 This isn’t another blogpost on University preparation about how to get student finance or prepare an IKEA shopping list, it is about how we can prepare our children holistically for the transition from school to studying away from home, family and friends, preparing them mentally and emotionally which can result in reducing the risks to their wellbeing through stress, anxiety and coping on their own whilst at University or College.

 This transition comes at a crucial time, when the teenage brain is still developing, self-esteem and identity are still forming, and independent living skills together with self care strategies are probably not yet embedded.
 Continue reading “How to prepare our children Holistically for University”